Frequently asked questions

 Who can apply

-- The director must be of Saudi nationality or Saudi resident
+- the director must be of Saudi nationality or origin;

-- Preference will be given to projects with a Saudi/ Saudi resident writer attached.
+- Preferences will be given to projects with a Saudi writer attached.

-Producers must have produced audio-visual works; these works can be short films, music videos, commercials, features, documentaries, or TV/web series.
+Producers must have produced audio-visual works; these works can be short films, music videos, commercials, feature films, documentaries, or TV/web series.

-A writer must have tangible experience in writing and have had their work realized or published in one of the following fields: theater, literature, journalism, advertising, TV, radio, and film.
+A writer must have tangible experience in writing and have had their work realized or published in one of the following fields: theatre, literature, journalism, advertising, TV, radio, and film.

-All applications must have a producer and director; if the director is not also the writer, there must be a separate writer attached to the project.
+Yes, all applications must have a producer attached to the project, And a director; if the director is not also the writer, there must be a separate writer attached to the project.

 All applications must have a producer and a director; if the director is not also the writer, there must be a writer attached to the project.

 The training is organized for producers and director/writer and it is not possible for one person to follow both strands of the program.
-As such, applications must be presented by a team of a producer and a director/writer.
+As such, applications must be presented by a team of:

 Applying